-Video quality control-

-To fix the bandwidth utilization regardless of the video quality, choose Fix bit rate and select the desired bandwidth.
+Size - Three options exist for the video display: $176 \times 120$ , $352 \times 240$ , and $704 \times 480$ .
+In $704 \times 480$ mode, the frame rate will be reduced to 10 fps and increased to 30 fps automatically when it is switched back to a lower image size.
+Maximum frame rate- Limits the maximum refresh frame rate.
+The frame rate is used with the Video quality control setting (below) to optimize bandwidth utilization and video quality.
+Key frame interval- Sets the key frame interval.
+Selecting a higher interval will decrease bandwidth utilization.
+If you have a bad network connection, use a lower interval to minimize the loss of image frames.
+Video quality control- To fix the bandwidth utilization regardless of the video quality, choose Fix bit rate and select the desired bandwidth.
 The video quality may be reduced in order to send maximum frames with limited bandwidth, especially when images change drastically.
-For higher video detail regardless of the bandwidth selection, select Fix quality and select a video quality level.
+For higher video detail regardless of the bandwidth selection, select Fix quality and select a quality level.
 This setting will utilize more bandwidth to send the maximum frames when images change drastically.

-images change drastically

 Flip - Vertically rotate the video.
 Mirror - Horizontally rotate the video.
-Check both flip and mirror if the DCS-3220G is to be installed upside down.

-Improve efficiency in the multi-user environment -

-If the camera works in a multi-user environment, the user can select this to conserve bandwidth by reducing video capture rate.
+Check both flip and mirror if the DCS-3220 is to be installed upside down.
+Improve efficiency in the multi-user environment - If the camera works in a multi-user environment, the user can select this to conserve bandwidth by reducing video capture rate.

+Configuration > Advanced > Video Settings (continued)

+Click Apply to make changes effective.